-Karlien went to Curaçao with young kids at the end of 2015.
-They spent almost three weeks there and they loved it, so I asked her to share some of her tips about visiting Curaçao as a family.
+Karlien went to Curaçao with young kids, spent almost three weeks there and they loved it, so I asked her to share some of her tips about visiting Curaçao as a family.

 - Curaçao is located in the Southern Caribbean sea, approximately 40 miles off the coast of Venezuela

 - Best time to go: Curaçao is close to the equator and, as such, experiences pretty stable weather conditions all year round.
 The best time to travel it is said to be between May and November, the low tourist season, when the weather is good but prices for accommodation and transport are lower